JuliaStarstriker/JuliaStarstriker/README.md

 - 👋 Hi, I’m @JuliaStarstriker
 - 👀 I’m interested in Gaming, Cosplay, Anime and nature.
 - 🌱 I’m currently learning Game development.
-I am on interchip right now developing an app for learning young kids.
+I am studying some courses in c#, C and 3d modeling
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...